asafzaf/Donations-App/README.md

-# React + Vite
+# Donations App - via React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This Readme provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Installation

+To install the Vite project, follow these steps:

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Run `npm install` command to install the dependencies.
+4. Run `npm run dev` to run the project.